spartansecurity/Writeups/flareon15/chal10.md

 ##Josh's Solution
 When I first executed the program, nothing appeared to happen.
 Upon closer inspection in Anubis, however, I discovered it created 2 files: `c:/windows/system32/ioctl.exe` and a kernel driver `c:/windows/system32/challenge.sys`
 <br><img src="imgs/chal10-anubis.png" width="300"><br>
-It also created and ran a service to load the device driver, challenge.sys, into the kernel.
+It also created and ran a service to load the device driver, `challenge.sys`, into the kernel.
-The ioctl.exe is, presumably, responsible for sending driver IOCTLs to the driver's IOCTL handler in challenge.sys.
-At first glance, the challenge.sys device driver contains some pretty gnarly functions:
+The ioctl.exe is, presumably, responsible for sending driver IOCTLs to the driver's IOCTL handler in `challenge.sys`.
+At first glance, the `challenge.sys` device driver contains some pretty gnarly functions:
 <br><img src="imgs/chal10-hell.png" width="500"><br>
 <br><img src="imgs/chal10-bitmasker-2.png" width="500"><br>
 Looking through the program `loader.exe` in IDA Pro I noticed it was or contained an autoit script.
 I then decompiled this script by opening `loader.exe` in exe2aut.
 In the decompiled code, I noticed a couple calls to the function `dothis()`.